-If land formally designated as, but not being used for allotments becomes available and there is a Parish Council waiting list for allotments, its use for allotments (but for no other purpose) will be supported (See Map 1).
+If land formally designated as, but not being used for allotments becomes available and there is a Parish Council waiting list for allotments, its use for allotments will be supported (See Map 1).

 CFW4.1 The 2014 survey identified a need for additional allotment provision within the Parish.
 Allotments are a place of social connectivity and not only provide opportunities to grow food but also contribute to local wildlife habitat and improved health and fitness.